“Is your PC feeling sluggish lately?”

 4. Adjust Graphics and Power Settings

-- Go to Settings → Power & Sleep → Additional Power Settings.
+- Go to Settings → System → Power & battery (or Power & Sleep → Additional power settings on some builds).

 5. Run Disk Cleanup & System Scans

-from the Start menu and run it. - Open Command Prompt as Admin and run:
+Disk Cleanupfrom the Start menu and run it on your system drive (usually C:). - Open Command Prompt as Administrator and run:

 Too Complicated?
 Try a One-Click Tool

 Speed up your PC safely with Avast Cleanup Premium (1-Year Online Code).
-Automatic cleaning, registry repair, and performance boost—all in one.
+It helps clean junk files, tidy up the registry, and optimize performance in just a few clicks.

 Real-Life Example

-I tested Avast Cleanup Premium on a 5-year-old laptop that took over 2 minutes to boot.
+On a 5-year-old laptop that took over 2 minutes to boot, using a cleanup and optimization tool brought noticeable improvements:

 FAQ